 When a company is growing as quickly as Better.com, sometimes the biggest challenge is in allocating resources.
 In an ever-changing environment, attempting to plan out future projects may seem like an exercise in futility.
 Morales’s strategy is to allocate no more than 60% capacity to planned projects and leave the other 40% capacity open to handling whatever may come up along the way.

 Applicant Tracking Systems (ATSs)

 When looking for an ATS, Morales recommends companies examine their internal needs.
 For example, if they have a good handle on whether they need a lot of customization, instead of an out-of-the-box solution, this will help narrow the field.
 Likewise, knowing whether an all-in-one option is the goal, the matching vendor list will look a lot different than if the business needs require pulling from multiple solutions.
 Budget, company growth and size, and other key factors play a role in which solutions are going to be the best fit.

-Admittedly, because of the large growth happening over the last year, employee experience software has not been getting as much attention at Better.com—though Morales and his team are looking to change this.
+Admittedly, because of the large growth happening over the last year, employee engagement platform has not been getting as much attention at Better.com—though Morales and his team are looking to change this.
 So far, they have integrated an organizational platform that they have also been temporarily using as an HRIS.
 However, they realize they need a more permanent HRIS solution, and they are looking at several options now.
 They are also looking at vendors for performance management.